AstroBookings/.github/profile/1-analysis/1-domain.requirements.md

 - As an `IT employee` I want to **check the status of the notification service** so that _I can ensure it's functioning correctly_

 ---

+> Detailed requirements for each domain are listed below.

 ## 0. Authentication